Special COVID-19 rules expire on June 1, 2022.

-Reminder: COVID-19 legislation that permits you to receive MHA at the resident rate, while taking approved converted (online) courses, will end on December 21, 2021.
-When enrolling for courses in 2022 or any subsequent term, you will need to enroll in approved resident classes to continue receiving your MHA at the resident rate.
-Additionally, if you are enrolled in converted courses that continue past December 21, 2021 AND have been receiving your MHA at the resident rate due to COVID-19, your MHA will be reduced to the online rate on December 22, 2021.
+Reminder: COVID-19 legislation that permits you to receive MHA at the resident (in-person) rate for classes taken online, will end on June 1, 2022.
+When enrolling for courses after that date or any subsequent term, you will need to enroll in approved resident classes to continue receiving your MHA at the resident rate.
+Additionally, if you choose to continue training online after June 1, 2022, your monthly housing allowance will reduce to half the national average.

 Q1) My school changed my program from resident classes to online classes.
 Will VA still pay my GI Bill benefits and MHA?

 If your school converts your approved resident (physically in-person) training course to online training (distance learning) due to COVID-19, your benefits will not change.

 This applies to students currently enrolled in approved courses and students who are planning to enroll in courses.
 In order to receive your MHA at the resident rate, you must be enrolled in “converted courses” at a rate of pursuit greater than 50%.
 Keep in mind, the law only authorizes VA to pay GI Bill MHA payments for converted courses at the resident rate from March 1, 2020, to June 1, 2022.